FALLACY 4:

 For as the controversial hold as true the contrary of what is said to them, the complaisant appear to take as true everything which is said to them. (p.
 278)

-This sophism of acceptance without examination, at least of refusal to take a position, corresponds exactly to the ad verecundiam fallacy of Locke, S. Modesty.
-This is different but nonetheless related with the blamed character alluded to in (7), who “in the midst of [the discussion] become obstinate and are silent, affecting a proud contempt, or a stupid modesty of avoiding contention” (p.
-277).
-S. Modesty; Contempt.
+This sophism of accepting without examining, or at least of refusing to take a position, corresponds exactly to Locke’s ad verecundiam fallacy, see modesty.
+It is different from yet related to the guilty character alluded to in (7): those who “in the midst of [the discussion] become obstinate and are silent, affecting a proud contempt, or a stupid modesty to avoid contention” (p.
+277), see modesty; contempt.

 (9) “The determination to defend our opinion” leads us to